 We have inherited the kingdom of God!
 It is in us as we live and breathe!
 (See Mark 1:15, Ephesians 2:6, 1 Corinthians 6:19).

 When salvation happens for a person who struggles with the sin of homosexuality–or anyone–they receive a brand new, perfectly cleansed forever, spirit.
 Did they get a new brain?
-No. A new soul?
-No. They will still have old flesh patterns to overcome by way of the new Spirit within them combined with their new spirit.
+No. They will still have old thought patterns to overcome by way of the new Spirit within them combined with their new spirit.
 Their thoughts will be renewed to new truths day by day, moment by moment, from God, “You are my child.
 You were not recreated to act on gay tendencies.
 You’ve died to this sin.
 You are holy.”

 It’s not about equality, it’s about new life within.